 The greatest demerit of buying a forklift has to do with the high initial capital investment required.
 Forklifts are quite pricey and buying one can take a toll on a company’s capital.

-By choosing to go for a forklift for rent, a company can save a significant amount of money since it won’t have to incur such a huge cost.
+By choosing to go for a rental forklift, a company can save a significant amount of money since it won’t have to incur such a huge cost.
 Long-term hires allow the renting company to organize with suppliers to be making weekly or monthly payments, which is quite convenient.

 One of the arguments made by those who choose to buy forklifts as opposed to getting forklifts for rent is that by renting the equipment, one does not get to own it, and therefore, rented equipment does not add anything to a company’s lift of assets.
 However, the truth is that forklifts depreciate with time, and by choosing to buy, a business has to incur the cost of depreciation.
 On the other hand, this is a cost that those who choose to rent do not have to worry about.